Adrian Hurley

-Adrian Hurley OAM (born 21 April 1944) is an Australian former basketball player and coach.
+Adrian Rex Hurley OAM (born 21 April 1944) is an Australian former basketball player and coach.
 His major achievements include establishing the Australian Institute of Sport (AIS) basketball program and leading the Perth Wildcats to the NBL title in 1995.
 He coached the Australian Boomers at the 1988 and 1992 Olympics and at the 1986 and 1990 FIBA world championships.

 Playing career

 Hurley began his basketball career in Wollongong in the early 1960s.
 He won a number of State junior titles and played on the NSW Open team that won the Australian Championships in 1967.
 He played for NSW for 5 years and captained the 1970 NSW team.

 In the early 1970s he moved to the USA where he coached basketball in Eugene, Oregon.
 At this time he completed his PhD in Education.

 Coaching career

 On returning to Australia he lectured at Wollongong Institute of Education and commenced coaching the Illawarra Hawks in State and Australian Championships.
 He coached Illawarra to a number of State titles during this period.

 Hurley began his National Basketball League coaching career with the Illawarra Hawks in 1980.

 In 1981 he moved to Canberra as the foundation basketball coach of the Australian Institute of Sport.
 He served as Head Coach at the AIS from 1981 to 1992.
 From 1983 to 1992 he was a Vice-President of the World Coaches Association and President of the Oceania Region Coaching.

 During his time at the AIS he was assistant coach of the Australia national basketball team to Lindsay Gaze at the 1982 FIBA World Championships and the 1984 Olympic Games.

 He was appointed as the head coach of the Australian Men's team in 1985 and coached the Boomers at the 1988 and 1992 Summer Olympics and the 1986 and 1990 FIBA World Championships.

 In 1987 he coached the AIS women's team to the title at the Australian Women's Club Championships.

 At the 1988 Olympics he was the first Australian Men's team coach to take Australia to the medal round where Australia finished in 4th place.
 In 1992 he coached the Boomers to 6th place at the Barcelona Olympics the second highest finish for the Boomers at that stage.
 Hurley was a national men's team (Boomers) selector from 1976 to 1992 and a member of the Australian Coaching Council 1985–90.